The Benefits of Ashwagandha

 In addition to enhancing everyday brain function, ashwagandha might slow the cognitive decline in those with neurodegenerative conditions such as Alzheimer’s disease, Huntington’s disease, or Parkinson’s disease.

-A 2011 Overview on Ashwagandha found that when administered to mice, it helped to protect brain function against these conditions.
+A 2011 Overview on Ashwagandha found that when administered to mice, it helped to protect brain function against these conditions by promoting neuronal growth.

 May Help Improve Sleep